ghulammuttaqashah/Travel-Companion/README.md

 ### 🌍 1.
 User Authentication
 - Register/Login using name (only during register), email, and password
-- Secure authentication with JWT tokens
+- Secure authentication using HTTP-only JWT cookies (not exposed to JavaScript)
-- Protected routes with session management
+- Protected routes validated via backend session (cookie-based verification)

 ### 🌦️ 2.
 Weather Module (OpenWeather API)
 - Search and display current weather for any city